 As a result of the scroll’s movement, gas pockets are formed between the two scrolls.
 At the outer part of the scrolls, the pockets suck in gas and then they move towards the center of the scroll, where the compressed gas is discharged.
 For more information on scroll compressors visit our guide here!

 Types of Dynamic Compressors (Constant Pressure Compressors)

 Within the Dynamic Compression Air Compressor category, there are:

 Centrifugal Air Compressors

-Centrifugal compressors draw air into the centre of their rotating impeller using its radial blades.
+Centrifugal compressors draw air into the center of their rotating impeller using their radial blades.
 The blades essentially produce a pressure variation very similar to an airfoil of a spinning propeller on an aircraft or wind turbine.

 The centrifugal compressors are built in stages, and each stage has a part to play in the overall pressure increase of the system.
 Read more about centrifugal air compressors here.